junxit/us-congress-bills-113/metadata.md

 - 2013-01-23 — Referred to the Committee on the Judiciary, and in addition to the Committees on Rules, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-01-23 — Referred to the Committee on the Judiciary, and in addition to the Committees on Rules, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-01-23 — Referred to the Committee on the Judiciary, and in addition to the Committees on Rules, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-02-28 — Referred to the Subcommittee on Regulatory Reform, Commercial And Antitrust Law.
+- 2013-03-05 — Subcommittee Hearings Held.
+- 2013-03-20 — Forwarded by Subcommittee to Full Committee by the Yeas and Nays: 6 - 3 .
+- 2013-03-20 — Subcommittee Consideration and Mark-up Session Held.
+- 2013-04-11 — Committee Consideration and Mark-up Session Held.
+- 2013-04-11 — Ordered to be Reported (Amended) by the Yeas and Nays: 20 - 9.
+- 2013-07-19 — Committee on Budget discharged.
+- 2013-07-19 — Committee on Budget discharged.
+- 2013-07-19 — Committee on Rules discharged.
+- 2013-07-19 — Committee on Rules discharged.
+- 2013-07-19 — Placed on the Union Calendar, Calendar No. 115.
+- 2013-07-19 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+113-160, Part I.
+- 2013-07-19 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+113-160, Part I.